 It is the only “welfare program” in Kentucky that provides cash assistance to families with children under the age of 18.

-For a family of three in Kentucky, the KTAP payment is $262 a month and it’s limited to no more than 24 consecutive months.01
+For a family of three in Kentucky, the KTAP payment is $262 a month and it’s limited to no more than 24 consecutive months.
+For example, a family may receive KTAP benefits for 24 months, stop and later receive 36 more months of benefits.

 In addition to cash grant, KTAP recipients may also be eligible for food assistance and supportive services such as child care and transportation assistance through the Kentucky Works Program or “KWP”.